modelica-3rdparty/msgpack-modelica/README.md

 ### Documentation

-You can get addtional information on the [wiki](https://github.com/msgpack/msgpack-c/wiki).
+You can get additional information including the tutorial on the [wiki](https://github.com/msgpack/msgpack-c/wiki).

 Contributing